 User height accuracy in virtual reality is a critical component to success when using Prospect.

-Because Prospect relies on the information provided by your headset to establish your height in VR, it's very important that you calibrate the headset whenever it is moved locations.
+Because Prospect relies on the information provided by your headset to establish your height in VR, it's very important that you calibrate the headset whenever it has moved locations.
 For example, if you pack your Oculus Rift to travel, you'll need to recalibrate when you next use it.

 Depending on which type of virtual reality headset you are using, you will have different options for setting the users height and calibrating it for accuracy.
 See below for where to find these settings.